TheRacetrack/racetrack/docs/deployment/local-kubernetes-setup.md

 [here](http://127.0.0.1:7005/pub/job/adder/latest),
 but first you need to authenticate in order to make requests through your browser.
 Open [Dashboard page](http://127.0.0.1:7003/dashboard/) and log in with default `admin` username and `admin` password.
-That will set up a session allowing you to call Jobs.
+That will set up a session cookie allowing you to call Jobs.

 #### Checking the Job Health